getify/You-Dont-Know-JS/async & performance/apB.md

 }
 ```

 The iterable sequence starts out with only one defined step (`isq.then(double)`), but the sequence keeps extending itself under certain conditions (`x < 500`).
-Both *asynquence* sequences and promise chains technically could do something similar, but we'll see in a little bit why their capability is more limited than that of iterable sequences.
+Both *asynquence* sequences and promise chains technically *can* do something similar, but we'll see in a little bit why their capability is insufficient.

-Though this example is rather trivial and could otherwise be expressed with a `while` loop in a generator, consider more sophisticated usages of this flexibility.
+Though this example is rather trivial and could otherwise be expressed with a `while` loop in a generator, we'll consider more sophisticated cases.

 For instance, you could examine the response from an Ajax request and if it indicates that more data is needed, you conditionally insert more steps into the iterable sequence to make the additional request(s).
 Or you could conditionally add a value-formatting step to the end of your Ajax handling.